Table of Contents

 Search Engine

-This is where users start.
-They enter where they want to go, when, and how.
-The system connects to various travel data sources and shows matching results in real time, flights, hotels, tours, or rental cars.
+This is where users begin.
+They enter their destination, travel dates, and preferred mode of transportation.
+The system connects to various travel data sources and displays matching results in real time, including flights, hotels, tours, and rental cars.

 Booking Engine